onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Fixed**

 * The form overview no longer wrongly displays that all forms use the default email address.
 If a form overrides the default email, that override will now show up correctly in the overview.
+* The plugin no longer overwrites tables in other plugins.
+Specifically, the plugin is now compatible with the Rank Math SEO plugin's redirection and 404 monitor modules.

 = 4.1 (2022-06-27) =